novadeta/drugschain/README.md

 ## Drugschain
-Drugschain adalah platform berbasis blockchain yang menyediakan solusi pelacakan rantai pasokan obat, keamanan resep digital, dan pengelolaan pengiriman dengan smart contracts.
-Kami memastikan bahwa setiap obat yang dikirimkan dapat dilacak secara transparan dan aman, serta diverifikasi keasliannya.
+Drugschain is a blockchain-based platform that provides drug supply chain tracking solutions, digital prescription security, and delivery management with smart contracts.
+We ensure that every medicine sent can be traced transparently and safely, as well as guaranteeing its authenticity.

-## Profil Pengembang
+## Profile Creator

-- Nama Tim: Nawasena
-- Anggota:

-A. Ade Oktaviano Arrahman (Programmer)
+-- Ade Oktaviano Arrahman (Programmer)
-B. Wahyudi (UI/UX Designer)
+-- Wahyudi (UI/UX Designer)

-## Cara Menjalankan
+## Getting Started

 - Install `npm install`.
 - Jalankan Perintah `npm run dev`